linuxgemini/otpauth-spec-draft/main.md

 MUST be supported in all cases.

-### `counter` parameter (OPTIONAL, REQUIRED if HOTP)
+### `counter` parameter (REQUIRED if HOTP)

-The provisioning counter for TOTP or HOTP tokens SHOULD BE provided in this parameter.
+The provisioning counter for HOTP tokens MUST BE provided in this parameter.

-This parameter is required if the token type is HOTP.
+This parameter is ignored if the token type is TOTP.

-### `period` parameter (OPTIONAL)
+### `period` parameter (OPTIONAL, only TOTP)

-The refresh period (in seconds) for TOTP or HOTP tokens SHOULD BE provided in this parameter.
+The refresh period (in seconds) for TOTP tokens SHOULD BE provided in this parameter.
 When not provided, 30 seconds is assumed by default.

-Some authenticators at the time writing of this document ignore this parameter, the authors of this document believes that this parameter MUST be supported in all cases.
+Some authenticators at the time writing of this document ignore this parameter, the authors of this document believes that this parameter MUST BE supported in all cases.

+This parameter is ignored if the token type is HOTP.

 ### `issuer` parameter (OPTIONAL)